 If you have a bachelor’s degree other than those listed above, you must submit additional documentation along with your application so the University can evaluate whether or not you meet the admission requirements.
 Learn about when and how to apply.

-Applicants with a Bachelor’s degree in a natural science from the University of Copenhagen may be admitted if their programme includes the following:
+Applicants with a Bachelor’s degree within related areas from other Danish, Nordic or international universities may be admitted if their programme includes the following:

 The Faculty may also admit applicants who, after an individual academic assessment, are deemed to possess educational qualifications equivalent to those required above.